team-nameless/nameless-discord-bot/README.md

 - `feat/{name}`: New features that will be pushed to `main`
 - `fix/{#}` or `fix/{name}`: Bug fixes that will be pushed after passing checks.

 ## Hey!
-I wanna throw money at you!
+I wanna throw money at you

 - Oh, thank you for your generosity!
 You can look for the sponsor button or some link at the sidebar, any value is appreciated.